gclayburg/upbanner/Readme.md

 ----------------------------------------------------------------------------------------------------
 ```

-This app creates a git.properties file during the build, uses a custom mongo uri and a version number
+This app creates a git.properties file during the build, uses a custom mongo uri and a version number:
 ```
 ----------------------------------------------------------------------------------------------------
     scimedit1:0.0.1-SNAPSHOT is UP!               git.commit.time:   2020-01-28T10:32:29-0700